 Send out a change of address notification to family and friends.

 Who else needs to know your new address?

+Changing your address details is one of the most time-consuming tasks on the moving home checklist.
 There will be many organisations to which you’ll need to provide your new contact details, including:

 - Your bank, building society, credit card providers

 - DVLA for your driving licence and your vehicle registration